University Style Guide

 In body copy, hyphenate when giving fiscal or academic years.

 news releases: References to upcoming events should include day and date as a double check for editors.
 References to events in the past or in the distant future are expressed by date only.
 Include the year only if different from the present.

 Dean, dean's list: dean (uppercase only before a dean's name), dean's list

 Degrees, Academic: Use bachelor's degree or bachelor's rather than B.A. or B.S.; master's degree or master's rather than M.A. or M.S.; doctoral degree or doctorate rather than Ph.D. or Ed.D.

-Doctor, Dr.: Reserve the title for people with medical degrees.
+Doctor, Dr.: In news releases, reserve the title for people with medical degrees.
 Use the abbreviation Dr. with the name in first reference; drop it in subsequent references.
-If a faculty member has a medical degree as well as an academic or administrative appointment, use the title Dr. only when it is relevant to the story.

-Doctoral degree, doctorate: Do not use Ph.D.
-Doctoral is the adjective, doctorate the noun.
+Doctoral degree, doctorate: Doctoral is the adjective, doctorate the noun.
 Doctoral degree and doctorate are interchangeable.
 Do not use doctorate degree.

 Eli M. Oboler Library: Oboler Library on second reference.

-Emerita, Emeritus, Emeriti: Use professors emeriti when referring to a group of men and women.
+Emerita, Emeritus, Emeriti: Use emeriti when referring to a group of men and women.

-Eugene O Leonard Hall: This is were most Pocatello College of Pharmacy activities take place.
+Eugene O Leonard Hall: This is where most Pocatello College of Pharmacy activities take place.
 Please note: there is no period after the "O" in the formal name.